MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab10_Publishing_events.md

 1. Export managed solution.

-   - Navigate to [Power Apps maker portal](https://make.powerapps.com/) and make sure you have the **Development** environment selected.
+   - Navigate to the Power Apps Maker portal `https://make.powerapps.com/` and make sure you have the **Development** environment selected.
    - Select **Solutions**.
    - Open the **Permit Management** solution.
    - Select the **Overview** tab in the solution.
    - Select **Export**.
    - Select **Publish** and wait for the publishing to complete.
    - Select **Next**.
-   - Set the version number to `1.0.0.12`.
+   - Set the version number to `1.0.0.10`.
    - Select **Managed**.
    - Select **Export**.
    - Click **Download** to download the managed solution on your machine.